-VETS has developed an Internet-based system that allows USERRA claimants to submit a claim electronically.
-ESGR and VETS staff are available to provide technical assistance prior to filing an official claim.
+VETS developed an online system that allows USERRA claimants to submit claims electronically.
+The U.S. Department of Defense Employer Support of the Guard and Reserve (ESGR) and VETS staff are available to provide technical assistance prior to filing an official claim.

 The Uniformed Services Employment and Reemployment Rights Act (USERRA) elaws Advisor assists veterans in understanding employee eligibility and job entitlements, employer obligations, benefits, and remedies under USERRA.
 The law is intended to encourage uniformed service so that America can enjoy the protection of those services, staffed by qualified people, while maintaining a balance with the needs of private and public employers who also depend on these same individuals.

 For local assistance, you can contact your state's Director for Veterans' Employment and Training (DVET) with questions and to get more help and information.

 Once you have worked through the USERRA elaws Advisor and believe that you have a valid case, it's time to talk to your employer.
 The ESGR has Ombudsmen who can assist in resolving the matter between you and your employer.
 They will talk to you and your employer in an effort to mediate a remedy.
 The remedy is an action that will bring the employer into compliance with the law.
 According to the ESGR, 95 percent of all requests for assistance are resolved informally.
 To start the mediation process, call the Ombudsmen at: 1-800-336-4590 (select option 1) between 8 a.m. and 6 p.m.
 Eastern Time (M-F).